Bulgarian Split Squats: Benefits, Muscles Worked, How to Do & More!

 Balance and Coordination

 The Bulgarian split squat challenges your balance and coordination, making it an excellent exercise for athletes looking to enhance these critical aspects of performance.
-As you balance on one leg, your body must engage stabilizer muscles to maintain control, leading to:

 - Better Proprioception: Your body becomes more aware of its position in space, improving overall athletic ability.